By Allison Jasper of Bowhunting360

 What Was That Noise?

-Trust us: the connection with nature is amazing.
+Trust me: the connection with nature is amazing.
 Photo: http://www.andrea-loveis.blogspot.com

 Um, What If I Have to Go to the Bathroom?

 This is why veteran bowhunters tell you to drink apple juice, not orange juice, in the morning.
-It reduces such “urges.”
-Seriously, you need to stay hydrated, and so you will need to urinate.
+Apple Juice reduces such “urges.”
+Seriously, you need to stay hydrated, and so you probably will need to urinate.
 Whether you’re in a tree stand or ground blind: don’t torture yourself, relieve yourself.
-Recent evidence shows deer are not spooked by human urine.
+(Recent evidence shows deer are not spooked by .)

 Field & Stream wrote this cute article about taking a bottle into the woods, but it’s only helpful for those with the right anatomy.
 However, we also found this “You Go Girl” female urinal that lets you pee while standing up.
 Pack some Kleenex, look around to make sure no deer are nearby, and then step behind your tree or blind.